Brief

 Pamir and

-Tien Shan led by Vladimir Vladimirov and guided by J. Künnap,
+Tian Shan led by Vladimir Vladimirov and guided by J. Künnap,

 Pik Lenin (7134m) is ascended by 15 and